BoMarconiHenriksen/bobRossByCollegeImpossible/README.md

   python get_bob_ross.py [<url_to_dataset>] [<file_name>]

 ## Dependencies
-The project does only use dependencies which is part of the anaconda installation.
+The project does only use dependencies which is part of Pythons Anaconda installation.

 ## The Result
 ### How many lines does the .txt file have?